|Ticket Type||Ticket Tariff|

 Farringford is now fully restored and furnished to much as it would have been in Tennyson’s day, and includes important artefacts original to the household.
-The house will offer pre-booked guided tours in 2022.

 Please note that we do not have a cafe or gift shop at Farringford.
 A limited selection of soft drinks and some Tennyson related books and postcards are available from the Ticket Office.